1. Home

 1. Notify your current energy supplier

-• Call your existing energy supplier at least 48 hours before you move out to let them know the date of your move, as well as the address you are moving to, so they can send your final bill.
+- Call your existing energy supplier at least 48 hours before you move out to let it know the date of your move, as well as the address you’re moving to, so it can send your final bill.

-• Your energy supplier will arrange a meter reading for you, or more likely ask you to take one on the day of your move.
+- Your energy supplier will either arrange a meter reading for you or ask you to take one on the day of your move.
 You can find your supplier's contact details on your bill or online.

 2. Check your energy account